DBMC-aNOMAly: Asynchronous NOMA with Pilot-Symbol Optimization Protocol for Diffusion-Based Molecular Communication Networks: BEP Minimization Protocol

 \subsection{Optimizing the Emitted Number of Molecules}

 We will now describe the optimization step for the number of emitted molecules $N_{\mathrm{TX},i}$, as proposed in~\cite{wietfeldErrorProbabilityOptimization2024c}, for a system of 2 \acp{TX}.
-We will limit the consideration to this scenario, since any extension will cause a large increase in complexity of the description, and we will show later that the mechanism is not necessary, when using the \ac{WCAM} above.
-Similarly to the other two schemes, now, $\tau_i^\mathbf{\hat s_{i-1}}$ and $t_{\mathrm{off},i}$ remain fixed and the values of $N_{\mathrm{TX},i}$ are adjusted based on the transmission, sampling and decoding of the pilot sequence.
-It is clear that given the molecule budget $N_\mathrm{TX,max}$, one of the \acp{TX} should emit exactly the maximum number of molecules, while the other emits a number equal or below.
+We will limit the consideration to this scenario, since any extension would cause a large increase in description complexity, and we will show later that the mechanism is not necessary when using the \ac{WCAM} above.
+Now, $\tau_i^\mathbf{\hat s_{i-1}}$ and $t_{\mathrm{off},i}$ remain fixed and the values of $N_{\mathrm{TX},i}$ are adjusted based on the transmission, sampling and decoding of the pilot sequence.
+Given the molecule budget $N_\mathrm{TX,max}$, one of the \acp{TX} should emit exactly the maximum number of molecules, while the other emits a number equal or below.
 Therefore, for the heuristic, we assume that TX$_1$ is assigned $N_\mathrm{TX,1} = N_\mathrm{TX,max}$, while $N_\mathrm{TX,2}$ is optimized via the scheme, starting from an initial value $N_\mathrm{TX,init}$.
-In~\cite{wietfeldErrorProbabilityOptimization2024c}, we showed that this works as long as the distances are sufficiently similar and if the \ac{RX} can communicate the change in $N_\mathrm{TX,2}$ to the correct \ac{TX}, as discussed later in relation to the feedback mechanism.
-Then, there is a set of decision rules governing the adjustment in $N_\mathrm{TX,2}$, after determining the detected and correct bits $\hat{s}_{n,1}, \hat{s}_{n,2}$ and $s_{n,1}, s_{n,2}$, respectively.
+In~\cite{wietfeldErrorProbabilityOptimization2024c}, we showed that this works as long as the distances are sufficiently similar and if the \ac{RX} can communicate the change in $N_\mathrm{TX,2}$ to the correct \ac{TX}.
+Then, there is a set of decision rules governing the adjustment in $N_\mathrm{TX,2}$ after determining the detected and correct bits $\hat{s}_{n,1}, \hat{s}_{n,2}$ and $s_{n,1}, s_{n,2}$, respectively.

 If $s_{n,2}=0$, $N_\mathrm{TX,2}$ does not influence the result and there is no reason for adjustment.
 For $s_{n,2}=1$, we will look at two example cases for the adjustment rules.
 The entire scheme is described in Algorithm~\ref{alg:numMol}.
 If $\hat{s}_{n,1} \neq s_{n,1} = 0$ (incorrectly detected a '1'), and $\hat{s}_{n,2} = s_{n,2} = 1$ (correctly detected a '1'), we can infer that we observed enough molecules at the \ac{RX} to correctly detect a '1' for TX$_2$, but the \ac{MAI} for TX$_1$ seems to have caused too many molecules to arrive, so that we misclassified its symbol.
 Therefore, $N_\mathrm{TX,2}$ should be reduced.
 If $\hat{s}_{n,1} = s_{n,1} = 0$ (correctly detected a '0'), and $\hat{s}_{n,2} \neq s_{n,2} = 1$ (incorrectly detected a '0'), we can infer that the \ac{MAI} for the TX$_1$ detection was not too high, but the received molecules for TX$_2$ were not high enough to cross the threshold for a '1'.
 Therefore, $N_\mathrm{TX,2}$ should be increased.